Last updated on August 22nd, 2024 at 04:42 pm

 Many countries extend some rights to immigrants but reserve others only for those who hold citizenship status.

-For example, only citizens have the right to vote in federal elections and the right to a fair, prompt trial by a jury in the U.S. Only people with citizenship status can apply for certain government jobs as well.
+For example, only citizens have the right to vote in federal elections and the right to a fair, prompt trial by a jury in the U.S. Moreover, only people with citizenship status can apply for certain government jobs.

 By obtaining dual citizenship, a person can enjoy all the rights afforded to citizens in two countries.